-Interpretalk is providing scheduled, virtual, face-to-face interpretation services via Zoom and Microsoft Teams.
-The goal is to add on-demand virtual face-to-face interpreters and utilize an additional platform called Iris for the new contract year.
+Interpretalk (LSA) is now providing pre-scheduled virtual face to face interpretation services via Zoom and Microsoft Teams.
+This is a new service for this year.
+The goal is to add on-demand virtual face to face interpreters and utilize an additional platform called Iris for the new contract year.
+Since 2023, LAS has provided pre-scheduled virtual interpretation and team virtual interpretation in Spanish.

-Data demonstrates that the total number of interactions with Spanish speakers was 127,703 for the CY.
-This number is a combined total of interactions via the LAS and contracted partner Language Services Associates (LSA).
-During the same time frame, LSA also provided telephone interpreting service in languages other than Spanish for an additional total of 25,373 interactions.
-A total of 153,076 LEP customers were served during CY 2022.
+Program data demonstrates that the total number of interactions with Spanish speakers was 198,417 for CY 2023, increasing from 127,703 in CY 2022.
+During the same time frame, LAS also provided telephone interpreting service in languages other than Spanish for 39,905 interactions.
+Last year, the number was 25,373.
+LAS served a total of 237,322 LEP customers in various languages combined in CY 2023, versus 153,076 in CY 2022.
 This amount does not capture services provided by contracted entities and individuals who serve the LEP community in-person.